Student Gender Identity and Gender Expression Policy

 Asexual

-Asexual is an umbrella term for those that tend to not have any innate desire or interest in entering into sexual relationships with other people.
+Asexual is an umbrella term for those that tend to not have any innate desire or interest in entering sexual relationships with other people.
 Sometimes referred to as 'Ace', this identity solely concerns an individual's sexual identity (as on the scale of asexual-sexual) and is separate and typically unrelated to romantic relationships.

 Pansexual